PeterTYLiu/toaster/README.md

 Indeed - they were a great inspiration (their UX is still way better than mine!)
 Toaster has some key improvements over Tridiv:

 - A node-based scene graph with parenting and property inheritence
+- Node instancing, as well as nested instancing
 - Complex solids like spheres, n-sided pyramids, etc. for more complex models
 - A complete set of scale/rotate/translate transforms for each node
 - Toaster is open source!